justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 > **newFunction**(`name`, `fn`): [`QuickJSHandle`](../exports.md#quickjshandle)

 Convert a Javascript function into a QuickJS function value.
-See [[VmFunctionImplementation]] for more details.
+See [VmFunctionImplementation](../exports.md#vmfunctionimplementationvmhandle) for more details.

-A [[VmFunctionImplementation]] should not free its arguments or its return value.
+A [VmFunctionImplementation](../exports.md#vmfunctionimplementationvmhandle) should not free its arguments or its return value.
 A VmFunctionImplementation should also not retain any references to its return value.

-To implement an async function, create a promise with [[newPromise]], then return the deferred promise handle from `deferred.handle` from your function implementation:
+To implement an async function, create a promise with [newPromise](QuickJSAsyncContext.md#newpromise), then return the deferred promise handle from `deferred.handle` from your function implementation: